OFERTIE/ofsoftswitch13-testing/tutorials/01_getting_start.md

 > h1 iperf3 -c 10.0.0.2 -u -p 5001

 The results for this should show that the bandwidth has been limited to around 5MBit/s.
-It is unlikely to be exactly 5Mbits/s because OpenFlow will drop packets when it see its meter is exceeded, as these packets can be quite large a decision to drop a packet or not will make a lot of difference to the exact bandwidth, expecially over only a 10 second test period.
+It is unlikely to be exactly 5Mbits/s because OpenFlow will drop packets when it see its meter is exceeded, as these packets can be reasonably large a decision to drop a packet or not will make a lot of difference to the exact bandwidth, expecially over only a 10 second test period.